 Company values set the stage for company culture.
 When employees feel aligned with their company’s values, they are more engaged and more likely to serve as brand ambassadors for the company.
-Yet according to research by Gallup, only 27% of employees strongly believe in their organization’s values.
+Yet according to research on company values by Gallup, only 27% of employees strongly believe in their organization’s values.

 3. Prioritize performance management.

 Employee engagement is the engine of company performance.
 That makes having solid performance management processes a critical mechanism for getting there.